craftyapes/pi-report-localinstall/README.md

 `./report.py --generate --start_date 2017-04-20 --end_date 2017-05-12`

+You can display pre-generated reports with the `--display` flag:

+`./report.py --display`

-For more detailed per-site and user usage info, add the `--in_house` flag:
+For more detailed user usage info, add the `--in_house` flag:

-`./report.py --generate --in_house`
+`./report.py --display --in_house`